 The role of technology in healthcare is gaining importance.
 Therefore there is a growing need for engineers with broad technical knowledge, insight into the workings of the human body and creative ideas.
 During this programme you will be trained to be such an engineer.
 You will be taught to research, design and develop technology for healthcare.
 You will use and develop technology to realize new and original applications.
 Biomedical Engineering is an interdisciplinary field, combining engineering with the natural and life sciences.

 During this programme we will teach you to take the needs and interests of patients as your starting point and to convert those into a product.
 Once you have correctly analyzed the problem, you will draw on your knowledge of physics, mathematics, chemistry, mechanical engineering, electrical engineering, biology and medicine to come up with the desired technological solution.

 Research and specialization

-The programme focuses on three key areas: Imaging & Diagnostics, which involves visualizing and understanding the biological processes in cells and organisms; Bionanotechnology & Advanced Biomanufacturing, which centres on the development of technologies that restore function to diseased and damaged organs and tissues such as bone and blood vessels; and Neural & Motor Systems, which studies the interplay between the brain, nerves, muscles and the skeleton.
+The programme focusses on three key areas: Imaging & Diagnostics, which is all about techniques for visualizing and interpreting the processes in cells and bodies based on radiation, acoustics, photo-acoustics, ultrasound, and magnetism; Bionanotechnology & Advanced Biomanufacturing, which centres on the development of technologies that restore function to diseased and damaged organs and tissues, such as bone and blood vessels; and Neural & Motor Systems, which focusses on the restoration of nervous and motor system function.

-The Master’s at the University of Twente is an academic programme that will prepare you for a job as a biomedical engineer in healthcare, industry or research institutions (including PhD positions) in settings that range from hospitals and rehabilitation centres to medical technology companies and laboratories.
+The Master’s at the University of Twente is an academic programme that will prepare you for your career as a biomedical engineer in healthcare, industry or research institutions (including PhD positions).
+You may settings ranging from hospitals and rehabilitation centres to medical technology companies and laboratories.